Parzival2027/atari-py/README.md

 A Windows-MSYS2-MinGW compatible version of [https://github.com/openai/ale_python_interface](https://github.com/openai/ale_python_interface).

 This has been tested on Windows 7 64-bit.
 It will likely work on Windows XP or later.
+This Version works on Windows 10 1709 for sure.
+However I haven't tested it on Windows 10 1803.

 ## Installation